-- If you are a close contact of a person diagnosed with COVID-19
+- Have been told you are a contact of someone with COVID-19

 Operating hours may vary as activity is scaled up or down based on community demand.
 Keep an eye on our Facebook page for changes.